 We support trajectory clustering, classification, object recognition, outliers detection and so on.
-The following example shows a clustering of trajectories using VTApi and an OpenCV implementation of Expectation-maximization (EM) algorithm, which estimates parameters of a Gaussian mixture model (GMM) \cite{Bishop}.
+The following example shows a clustering of trajectories using VTApi and an OpenCV implementation of Expectation-maximization (EM) algorithm, which estimates parameters of a Gaussian mixture model (GMM) [6].
 First, feature vectors representing trajectories are read from the database and training samples for the EM algorithm are prepared (see figure above).
 Suppose that trajectories are stored in "tracks" in this example.
 Second, GMM is trained by the EM algorithm and appropriate cluster labels are stored in the database see figure above.

 Fig. 7.
-Examples of trajectory clustering results obtained by EM algorithm on trajectories from the first camera (top) and by k-means algorithm on trajectories from the third camera (bottom).
+Examples of trajectory clustering results obtained by EM algorithm on trajectories from the first camera.